ishaqmusaq/alx-system_engineering-devops/README.md

-script that list all files with hidden ones
+ script that prints the type of a file in the /tmp